NovaAndrom3da/BrowserLinux/README.md

 Please contribute if you feel you can help the development of this software!
 We are currently looking for people who are willing to add improvements and changes.

-A running version of this software is available on [replit](https://browserlinux.froggo8311.repl.co) (If it shows a "running repl..." screen, just give it a minute then reload.)
-This currently does not work after the introduction of the GUI.
-Will be fixed soon.
+  A running version is available on [Vercel](https://browser-linux.vercel.app), although it does not have the ability to install `blpm` packages.
 # Sources
 This project uses the following sources:
 * [cpython](https://github.com/Froggo8311/cpython) | [License](https://github.com/Froggo8311/cpython/blob/3.10/LICENSE)